agsb/milliForth-RiscV/README.md

 Milliforth uses a minimal set of primitives and functions for make a Forth.

-This version with minimal code (.text) uses only 478 bytes,
+This version with minimal code (.text) uses only 474 bytes,
-    412 bytes for Forth engine and 66 bytes for linux system I/O, not counting ELF headers.
+    408 bytes for Forth engine and 66 bytes for linux system I/O, not counting ELF headers.
 Used 48 bytes to load fixed address.

-Could add some bytes for extra primitive words as 2/ 2* NAN ;CODE ABORT BYE

 No human WORDS.
 It uses DJB2 hash in headers.

 No Terminal Input Buffer, just an token-to-hash ascii parser.

 Only use a IMMEDIATE flag, at MSBit (31) of hash, also is NaN.

+There are a file with core words in native code to use.

 ## For Size